LKedward/focal-docs/docs/build.md

 $> make -j
 ```

+Parallel compilation is fully supported, so use of `-j` flag is recommended.

 If the linker fails to link `-lOpenCL`, you will have to specify the location of the openCL development library manually, e.g.: